 “Interoperability” is the ability of systems to interact with each other to share data so that a consumer is connected with as many benefits as possible in an efficient way.
 The original vision was that the ACA would not only connect people to healthcare coverage, it would also help people connect with the range of supports available that improve a person’s life, including food support.
 Somehow along the way, that important component was diluted.
-In 2009, Maryland Senator Barbara Mikulski asked Social Interest Solutions co-directors Claudia Page and Bobbi Wilbur to help write the “Health Information Technology Enrollment Standards and Protocols” section of the ACA.
-Mikulski knew SIS had deep technology and policy experience, and we were mission-driven to increase people’s connections to support—not just medical support.
+In 2009, Maryland Senator Barbara Mikulski asked Alluma (then Social Interest Solutions) co-directors Claudia Page and Bobbie Wilbur to help write the “Health Information Technology Enrollment Standards and Protocols” section of the ACA.
+Mikulski knew Alluma had deep technology and policy experience, and we were mission-driven to increase people’s connections to support—not just medical support.
 Section 1561 gives specific direction to develop interoperability between the health exchanges and enrollment and health and human services programs.
 “It’s really the unfinished business,” says Claudia.
 “It’s in the law, but yet to be realized.”
 Ten years in, we can recommit with a broad coalition of changemakers to make robust connections the norm.

 Interoperable systems need to be intentionally designed from the outset—a truly interoperable system will streamline enrollment and eligibility processes.
 Interoperability will be built into the digital tools, written into policies, and enacted via procedures that agencies use.
 Put simply, if interoperability is achieved, one application will determine your eligibility for many programs and initiate enrollment when appropriate.
 Currently, when a person logs into the health care exchange system, their eligibility for either subsidized private insurance exchanges or Medicaid is determined.
 In an interoperable ACA, if they are determined eligible for Medicaid, their eligibility for SNAP (food assistance), WIC, TANF, and other support programs would also be completed.
 Once a person is deemed eligible for a program, the system will initiate enrollment.